Lightning-Universe/lightning-flash/docs/source/template/intro.rst

 It contains the code, tests, and examples for a task that performs classification with a multi-layer perceptron, intended for use with the classic data sets from scikit-learn.
 The Flash tasks are organized in folders by data-type (image, text, video, etc.), with sub-folders for different task types (classification, regression, etc.).

-|

-Before you begin, copy the files in `flash/template/classification <https://github.com/PyTorchLightning/lightning-flash/blob/master/flash/template/classification/>`_ to a new sub-directory under the relevant data-type.
+Copy the files in `flash/template/classification <https://github.com/PyTorchLightning/lightning-flash/blob/master/flash/template/classification/>`_ to a new sub-directory under the relevant data-type.
 If a data-type folder already exists for your task, then a task type sub-folder should be added containing the template files.
 If a data-type folder doesn't exist, then you will need to add that too.
 You should also copy the files from `tests/template/classification <https://github.com/PyTorchLightning/lightning-flash/blob/master/tests/template/classification/>`_ to the corresponding data-type, task type folder in ``tests``.